fleetdm/fleet/handbook/engineering/README.md

 ### How to reach the oncall engineer

 Oncall engineers do not need to actively monitor Slack channels, except when called in by the Community or Customer teams.
 Members of those teams are instructed to `@oncall` in `#help-engineering` to get the attention of the oncall engineer to continue discussing any issues that come up.
 In some cases, the Community or Customer representative will continue to communicate with the requestor.
 In others, the oncall engineer will communicate directly (team members should use their judgment and discuss on a case-by-case basis how to best communicate with community members and customers).

+### Escalations

+When the oncall engineer is unsure of the answer, they should follow this process for escalation.

+To achieve quick "first-response" times, you are encouraged to say something like "I don't know the answer and I'm taking it back to the team," or "I think X, but I'm confirming that with the team (or by looking in the code)."

+How to escalate:

+1. Spend 30 minutes digging into the relevant code ([osquery](https://github.com/osquery/osquery), [Fleet](https://github.com/fleetdm/fleet)) and/or documentation ([osquery](https://osquery.readthedocs.io/en/latest/), [Fleet](https://fleetdm.com/docs)).
+Even if you don't know the codebase (or even the programming language), you can sometimes find good answers this way.
+At the least, you'll become more familiar with each project.
+Try searching the code for relevant keywords, or filenames.

+2. Create a new thread in the [#help-engineering channel](https://fleetdm.slack.com/archives/C019WG4GH0A), tagging `@zwass` and provide the information turned up in your research.
+Please include possibly relevant links (even if you didn't find what you were looking for there).
+Zach will work with you to craft an appropriate answer or find another team member who can help.

 ### Handoff